wanted5games/unity-game-interface-package/README.md

 ⚠️ **Important**:

 - All eventIds used in your game must be listed in this file.
-See the [TL;DR documentation](https://famobi.atlassian.net/wiki/spaces/GI1/pages/1982332934/TL+DR) (ADS-008) for details.
+See the [documentation](https://docs.famobi.com/ads) for details.
 - IAP products defined in `famobi.json` are automatically loaded and merged with API results when calling `GetProducts()`.
 Products are shuffled for each call.

 ### Additional Features